cmas7614/Illuminate-Foundation/README.md

 <br/>

 ## Illuminate Web Browser (Chromium)
 A more advanced Chromium-based web browser with extended functionality.
 Built on the framework of the open-source Chromium project.
 Functionality includes tabs, search bar, forward/back/reload/home buttons, and an "About" page, and can load any modern website.
+As it is a large piece of software (about 150 MB), the source code cannot be provided here.
+The software itself is provided via a Drive link in the file.

 Note: You may recieve a warning from Windows Defender, SmartScreen, or another applicable anti-virus.
 As this software is provided for testing (and potentially entertainment) purposes, it it not digitally signed (but still requires internet access).
 This software is distributed *without a warranty of any kind*, and it's up to you if you want to use it or not. **If you don't trust it, don't use it!**